zcrayman/tut-data/3/README.md

 The JPA standard and provider will provide enough of an abstraction that we may use different databases in production and development.
 It is recommended to test application integration with the production database in addition to the interaction tests run against H2.
 This would be part of the minimal set of acceptance or 'smoke' tests.

-### Import Spring Data JPA
+## Import Spring Data JPA

-Import Spring Data JPA and the Hibernate JPA Provider into your project, adding to build.gradle
+Import Spring Data JPA and the Hibernate JPA Provider into your project, adding it to the build.gradle

 ```groovy
 dependencies {